margostino/owid-api/README.md

 ### Arguments

 This project assumes that every dataset has 2 arguments: `Entity:String` and `Year:Int`.

+## Architecture

+...TBD...

+## Roadmap

+As mentioned at the beginning, this started as a Proof of Concept.
+So a roadmap definition is just a vague idea on what I would like to learn and build.
+So I would start naming the following list of features:

+- [x] Schema generation
+- [x] Server generation
+- [x] Playground and Rest API
+- [x] Full Schema for real
+- [ ] Data fetcher for ALL datasets
+- [ ] Naming improvements
+- [ ] Datasets updates automation
+- [ ] ...to be continued...